-Investments made by the Jane Cameron Old People's Charity are a combination of short-term bank deposits and fund investments managed by specialist managers and provided for non profit investors.
+Investments made by the Charity are a combination of short term bank deposits and fund investments managed by specialist managers and provided for non profit investors.

-The short-term bank deposits are classified as basic and recognised at amortised cost using an effective interest rate.
+The short term bank deposits are classified as basic and recognised at amortised cost using an effective interest rate.